joshgreenwald/copilotbuilder-workshop/README.md

 ## Exercise 2 - Industrial Example

-Create an assistant that helps supervisors of a paint company troubleshoot and analyze trends of their bottling equiptment.
+Create an assistant that helps supervisors of a paint company troubleshoot and analyze trends of their bottling equipment.

 **Plan:**
 - Create a data collection for the machine guide
 - Create a copilot for analyzing trends in production
 - Accept a weekly report as the input

-1. Create a data collection and upload "BottlineMachineErrorCodes.pdf"
+1. Create a data collection and upload "BottlineMachineErrorCodes.pdf" from the "Excercise #2" folder
 2. Create a copilot using the Q&A template
 3. Input the following into the template: